brendan-bertone/podsearch/README.md

 ![image](https://user-images.githubusercontent.com/86931268/232615242-292bcb41-af3d-4222-9e95-fa3a1d221d6f.png)

 Some difficulties we ran into at this step were that not all RSS feeds were not structured the same.
 Many had missing values or stored information under different node names.
 An error message in the iteration would alert us to rows that would not be completable, and looking over podsearch_df alerted us to any issues that made it past the scraper that required our attention.

 From there, each podsearch_df was saved as a CSV, and towards the end of the webscraping task, the CSVs were combined to create the complete dataset of RSS data.
 This final script here also removed rows that were completely NAs, rows that were duplicate podcasts based on "title", and rows that had a value in "zodiac" that was not a zodiac.

 ## Merging The Datasets Kaggle and RSS Links/Data

-To merge the tidied Kaggle data and the collected RSS data, we created two R scripts.
+To merge the Kaggle data and the collected RSS data, we created two R scripts.

 The first R Script called “merge kaggle rss links.R”  combines the Podcast_Titles_RSS_Links_MASTER.CSV with the kaggle_all.csv.
-This essentially takes the results of the first webscrapper and mergers it with the kaggle data.
-In the script, we cleaned and filtered the data to get rid of redundant columns and rows that didn’t have RSS links.
+This essentially takes the results of the first webscrapper and mergers it with the filtered kaggle data.
+In the script, we cleaned and filtered the data to get rid of redundant columns and podcasts that didn’t have RSS links.
 This script gave us all the podcast information from kaggle and the rss links which would be used in the next script.
 The output of this was written to a CSV called podsearch_final.csv

 ![image](https://user-images.githubusercontent.com/86931268/232615277-63a2dbb3-c786-46cb-8943-f4fc09eb8bf1.png)

-In the next script “Merge Kaggle RSS Data.r”.
-We read in the csv from the RSS Data collection and the podsearch_final.csv which has the RSS links and kaggle data from the previous script and conduct a left-joined the Kaggle data to the RSS data with the index being "xml_link".
+In the next script “merge kaggle rss data.r”.
+We read in the csv from the RSS Data collection and the podsearch_final.csv which has the RSS links and kaggle data from the first script and conduct a left-joined the Kaggle data to the RSS data with the index being "xml_link".
 We removed rows that had NAs for "categories", and the final dataset was exported as a CSV.
 The final column values of this dataset were: xml_link, title.x, description, show_link, number_episodes, explicit, birthday, zodiac, podcast_id, average_rating, ratings_count, categories.

 ## R-Shiny Dating Dashboard
 The R-Shiny dating dashboard, which is being hosted on the React website, is comprised of a "filters" column on the left and the reactive datatable and 'dating app' tabs on the right.

 At the top of this app document, some final data mutations are made to the complete PodSearch dataset: the "birthday" timestamp is modified to not be as long, some variables are changed to be capitalized, individual categories are extracted from "categories", and HTML tags that were in "description" were removed.
 HTML style choices were also applied here.

 Beneath that, the UI and server were defined to create the "dating dashboard"; users are encouraged to pick options within each filter to receive a randomized "match" from the filtered dataset.
 In the table tab, they can modify the filters however they see fit to gather all of their "matches" at once.

 Repository Link: https://github.com/rbalderas1/PodSearchOne